diethardsteiner/diethardsteiner.github.io/_posts/2019-01-09-PDI-Unit-Testing.md

 ![](/images/pdi-unit-testing/pdi-unit-testing-3.png)

 Provide a **name** for the group, **description** and then pick **CSV** as the **Data set group type**.
 This will enable us to source CSV files from a Git repo instead of relying on a database.
+Finally provide the path to the folder containing the CSV files.

-Finally provide the path to the folder containing the CSV files (currently specifying parameter does not seem to work for this setting).
+Use can set the environment variable `DATASETS_BASE_PATH` to point to the folder containing the CSV files.
+If you set `DATASETS_BASE_PATH` you don't need to specify it in the dataset group.
+(In fact currently specifying a parameter for this folder in the dataset group dialog does not work - [Github Issue](https://github.com/mattcasters/pentaho-pdi-dataset/issues/34).

 ![](/images/pdi-unit-testing/pdi-unit-testing-4.png)